vanilladucky/ModelExploration/README.md

 It is probably unsuitable for highly complex models or datasets.

 The main usage should be to assist the user by assessing the performances of myriad of models.

+## What it provides

+* Prepares datatset by takeing care of categorical feature by one-hot-encoding and numerical feature by scaling.
+* Fits the engineered dataset on myriad of Scikit-Learn models.
+* Depending on what metric you want to observe, will plot you a colorful comparison of metrics of different models.

 ## Getting Started